esnet/iperf/RELNOTES.md

     is primarily a cosmetic change to prevent these fairly meaningless intervals from showing up in the output (#278).

-  * Compatiblity note: Users running iperf3 3.2 or newer from the bwctl utility will need to obtain version 1.6.3 or newer of bwctl.
+  * Compatibility note: Users running iperf3 3.2 or newer from the bwctl utility will need to obtain version 1.6.3 or newer of bwctl.
     Note that bwctl, a component of the perfSONAR toolkit, has been deprecated in favor of pScheduler since the release of perfSONAR